marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 );
 ```

-As you can see above, when the app starts you use the persistor's `readState` method to try and
-read the state from the disk.
+At startup, the app calls the persistor's `readState` method to try to read the state from disk.
 If this method returns `null`, you must create the default initial state and save it.
-You then create the store with that `initialState` and the `persistor`.
+Then create the store with that `initialState` and the `persistor`.

-This is the abstract `Persistor` definition:
+Here is the abstract `Persistor` definition:

 ```dart
 abstract class Persistor<St> {